Benjamin-Gladwin/Benjamin-Gladwin/README.md

-- 👋 Hi, I’m @Benjamin-Gladwin
+- 👋 Hi, I’m Benjamin Gladwin
-- 👀 I’m interested in Doom and Quake... and HTML
+- 👀 I’m interested in Doom.
+Quake, and generally any old software.
-- 🌱 I’m currently learning HTML, CSS, and Javascript
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on nothing. (as of right now)

-- 😄 Pronouns: He/Him
+-
-- ⚡ Fun fact: I play too many old games.

 <!---
 Benjamin-Gladwin/Benjamin-Gladwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.